shen02/CS2800Project/README.md

 # Lights Out SAT Solver
-Solving the Lights Out game using a SAT solver.
+A program designed to solve a Lights Out game using a SAT solver.
 If unfamiliar with the game, please take a look at games on [this site](https://www.geogebra.org/m/JexnDJpt) that provides various configurations of the game.

 Transparently states required packages/dependencies and how to install them